k4m4/kickthemout/.github/ISSUE_TEMPLATE.md

   Hi there!
 Thank you for bringing an issue to out attention.

   Before submitting, let's make sure of a few things.
-  Please make sure the following boxes are ticked if they apply.
+  Please ensure the following boxes are ticked if they apply.
-  If they do not, please try and fulfil these first.
+  If they do not, please try and fulfill them first.
 -->

 <!-- Checked checkbox should look like this: [x] -->